Skip to content

 To further enhance safe and secure ammunition management, the following needs have been identified for Mozambique:

-• Development or refinement of standards and procedures on stockpile management
+• Development or refinement of standards and procedures on stockpile management; and

-• Capacity development for the destruction of surplus stockpiles
+• Capacity development for the destruction of surplus stockpiles.

-Published Date: Thursday 30 of June 2022
+Published Date: Thursday 16 of November 2023